 This leaves you with no choice but to book an onward flight (or follow one of the options below), and if you’re short on time, you might end up missing your flight altogether.
 The alternatives are so simple that there really is no point in risking it.

-Verdict: high risk.
+Verdict: high risk, not recommended.

 2. Create a Fake Ticket Confirmation